-One of the biggest student loan myths out there is that borrowers can’t consolidate federal student loans and private student loans into one loan.
+One of the biggest student loan myths out there is that borrowers can’t consolidate federal student loans and private student loans into one refinance loan.
 It’s understandable why people think that, since this wasn’t an option for many years.

 Can I Consolidate Federal and Private Student Loans?

-While it’s not possible to use the federal Direct loan consolidation program to combine your federal student loans with private loans, it is possible to combine private and federal student loans by refinancing them with a private lender.
+While it’s not possible to use the federal Direct Loan consolidation program to combine your federal student loans with private loans, it is possible to combine private and federal student loans by refinancing them with a private lender.

 Before you refinance federal student loans, there are a couple of things to think about.
 Here’s an easy decision tree to help you understand whether refinancing federal loans is right for you: